 • Why it’s important: We’ll be utilizing the Crawlbase APIs for efficient web scraping.
 The API token is necessary for authenticating your requests.

 • How to get it: Visit the Crawlbase website, sign up for an account, and obtain your API tokens from your account settings.
-These tokens will serve as the key to unlock the capabilities of the Crawling API and the Scraper API.
+These tokens will serve as the key to unlock the capabilities of the Crawling API.

 Crawlbase Crawling API